 The mergers and acquisitions (“M&A”) market continues to be quite healthy compared to historical periods.
 The reason the M&A market is so healthy is because of the amount of excess capital available to fund alternative investments.
 For example, private equity funds (“PE”) and family offices have excess cash on their balance sheets and are looking to put capital to work in the form of buying private companies.
 Furthermore, if the PEs are unable to utilize the capital according to the fund’s Bylaws, and in a specific period, the PE must return the capital to the initial investors of the fund.
-These events have created the perfect storm where buyers outpace sellers, causing valuations to increase.
+These events have created the perfect storm where buyers outpace sellers, causing many restaurants’ value to maximize.

 But before we present our tips, here is a little more information concerning the private equity markets over the past two years.
 In 2017, PEs invested more than $320 billion in deals and in 2018, the amount exceeded $340 billion.
 Additionally, in 2018, the median valuation multiple was greater than 10x EBITDA with more than 2,200 deals closed with a median deal size of just under $200 million.
 Of course, different industries receive different multiples, but overall, it is a great time to sell.